 Participate in a major re-alignment of North American natural gas supplies.

 Recognize a $26 MM gain resulting from re-instatement of historic capital contributions previously written off by Northern Arctic Gas Company (“NAGC”), an Enron affiliate.
+(Does this need to be expanded to address the timing issue associated with the gain?)

 Participate in distributions from the ANNGTC Partnership following successful completion of a new FERC regulated natural gas pipeline.